Fürth Airfield

-In World War I there was a training center of the Royal Bavarian Air Force.
+In World War I there was a training center of the Royal Bavarian Air Force (part of the Bavarian Army).
 In the 1920s it was the first international airport of the cities Nürnberg and Fürth.
 The importance of the airport increased further when Junkers transferred first its central repair workshop, and then the final assembly line for its F-13 and G-24 aircraft from Dessau to Fürth.
-In 1935 it became again an airfield of the Luftwaffe.
-The airfield was used during World War II by the German Luftwaffe as a combat airfield.
+In 1935 it was again openly used for military purposes by the newly created Luftwaffe.
+Subsequently the airfield was used during World War II by the German Luftwaffe as a combat airfield.
 It was seized in early April 1945 by the United States Army and used as a Ninth Air Force combat airfield until the end of the war in Europe.
 Afterwards the "Army Airfield Station Fürth" was established here, being closed in June 1947.
 Then it became "Monteith-Barracks" of the US Army till it was closed in 1993.

-Today, the airfield is abandoned and parts of the facility remain undeveloped as a relic.
+Today, the airfield is abandoned and parts of the facility remain undeveloped as a relic – some of the former airport buildings are listed buildings.
 A golf course now covers parts of the former airport grounds.